ramified/personal_handwritten_collection/modular_form/README.md

 [WWL] 李文威,模形式初步

 [KL] Klein, Lectures on the Icosahedron and the Solution of Equations of the Fifth Degree

+[Vakil] Vakil, The Rising Sea: Foundations of Algebraic Geometry

 Most of them can be easily found on the internet.